orbeon/orbeon-forms-doc/form-runner/api/other/form-runner-javascript-api.md

 ## Setting a control's value

-You can set a control's value using the [XForms client-side JavaScript API](/xforms/client-side-javascript-api.md).
+You can set a control's value using the [XForms JavaScript API](/xforms/client-side-javascript-api.md).

 For example, here is how to set the value of a text field called `my-field` to the value "Hello!":